hcengineering/platform/README.md

 ## Live updates

-It setup is configured, but projects structure is updated it might be needed to relink and rebuild projects.
+If setup is configured, but projects structure is updated it might be needed to relink and rebuild projects.

 ```bash
 rush update